 It’s always good to keep perspective in mind when reviewing a book.
 If I were to score Wrath of the Bloodeye a 10 because it was a page turner, while giving Gardens of the Moon a 7 for lack of characterization, I would be compromising my integrity as a reviewer.
 Delaney has taken the easy road while Erikson has striven for a difficult masterpiece.
 If Erikson falls short, it is still falling short at a level far above Delaney.
 Joseph Delaney’s target audience is young adult; Steven Erikson’s target audience is adult, highly educated, and capable of making complex connections within the text.
-That doesn’t mean I can’t enjoy a Delaney book as an adult, but the two cannot be compared to each other by using a scoring system.
+That doesn’t mean I can’t enjoy a Delaney book as an adult, but I cannot compare the two books to each other by using a scoring system, as I have explained above and also in some of my past entries.

 Clash of the Demons is the sixth book in the Last Apprentice series.
 You’ll find links to my reviews of previous books in the series over in the sidebar.
 At 395 pages, it is shorter than the last few books.
 At quite frankly, I was disappointed with this book.